-Employees who believe they have experienced an act of harassment should report the matter immediately to their supervisors.
-Supervisors shall investigate the issue and advise the OEC office.
-In addition, employees may also report the incident directly to the OEC office, or to an outside agency, i.e., the Municipality of Anchorage Equal Rights Commission, the Ombudsman, the State of Alaska Human Rights Commission, the U.S. Equal Employment Opportunity Commission, or the Office for Civil Rights.
+Employees who believe they have experienced an act of harassment and/or discrimination should report the matter immediately to their supervisors.
+Supervisors shall investigate the issue and advise the EEO Office.
+In addition, employees may also report the incident to the EEO Office directly, or to an outside agency, i.e., the Municipality of Anchorage Equal Rights Commission, an Ombudsman, the State of Alaska Human Rights Commission, the U.S. Equal Employment Opportunity Commission, or the Office for Civil Rights.